rfp55-sdc-navi/questions/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The objective of the System Design Capstone was to build out the API to support an existing Front End Capstone e-commerce application.
-The goal is to replace the existing API with a back end system that can support the full data set for the project and can scale to meet the demands of production traffic.
+The goal is to replace the existing API with a back end system that can support the full data set for the project and can scale to meet the demands of production traffic, transforming from a monolithic architecture to a scalable microservice architecture.

-I was in charge of one of the services, Questions and Answers that make up the full API.
-This project requires us to first design a database and server that meet the requirements of your application, and then deploy and scale this service to support (a minimum of) 100 requests per second on EC2 using a t2.micro instance.
+I was in charge of one of the services, Questions and Answers, that make up the full API.
+The database was designed using PostgreSQL and server was designed using Express.
+The application was then deployed using Amazon Web Services and scaled to support (a minimum of) 100 requests per second, error rate of less than 1%, and latency of less than 2000 ms, on EC2 using a t2.micro instance.

 Objectives
-* Design and multiple database options to analyze and compare, selecting one database option
+* Design and multiple database options (PostgreSQL and MongoDB) to analyze and compare, selecting one database option
-* Transform the existing application data and load it into the database
+* Transform the existing application data and load it into the database by performing an ETL Process
 * Design and build an API server to provide data to the client in the format specified by the API documentation
-* Optimize your individual service by analyzing query times and server responses
+* Optimize your individual service by analyzing query times and server responses by testing with k6
-* Deploy your service and integrate it successfully with the FEC web application
+* Deploy your service and integrate it successfully with the e-commerce web application
-* Measure and improve the performance of your service at scale
+* Measure and improve the performance of your service at scale by testing with loader.io
 * Work as a team and scale your application's architecture to support loads up to tens of thousands of requests per second.

 ### Built With